 "O Caro!
 I can see your past.
-You have been - no, it is all wiped out.
+You have been-no, it is all wiped out.
 I cannot see it now.
 I am not allowed to see it.
 Why is this?
 I see my own past.
-I see India:- a magnificent glittering white marble temple, and elephants.
+I see India: a magnificent glittering white marble temple, and elephants.
 How tame they are!
 They are all out, and feeding in a field or enclosure.
 And there are such a number of splendid red flowers, they are cactuses, and all prickly.
 The trees have all their foliage on the top, and such long stems.
 They are palms.
 The soil is of a white dust.
 And the sky is so clear and blue! but the heat is terrible.
 I see you again.
 Your colour is blue, inclining to indigo, owing to your want of expansiveness.
 But I cannot see your past, except that you are mostly a woman.
-And now I am by the Nile,-such a fine broad river!"
+And now 1 am by the Nile,-such a fine broad river!"

 Here she returned to her normal consciousness, our visitor having taken his departure.

-Subsequently, under the influence of a higher illuminative power, she found herself as one of a group of initiates making solemn procession through the aisles of a vast Egyptian temple, and chanting in chorus the rituals which compose the marvellous "Hymn to the planet-God, Iacchos," which will be found in two of the books already cited.
-For, long as it is, she was able to reproduce it afterwards.
-It was thus, by her recovery of the memory of knowledges acquired in past existences, that the divine originals were recovered from which the Bible-writers largely derived at once their doctrine and their diction.
+Subsequently, in March, 1881, under the influence of a higher illuminative power, she found herself as one of a group of initiates making solemn procession through the aisles of a vast Egyptian temple, and chanting in chorus the rituals which compose the marvellous "Ilymn to the Planet-God, Iacchos"(2).
+For, long as it is, she

+(2)The Hymn to the Planet-God has been referred to on p.
+79. It is given in full in the P.W. pp. 311-349: a portion of it concerning the passage of the Soul, and concerning the Mystic Exodus, are given on pp. 169-173 post.
+The method of the recovery by A.K. of this most important Hymn "was such as to constitute it a proof positive of the great doctrine set forth in it, the doctrine of Reincarnation; for it was as one of a was able to reproduce it afterwards.
+It was thus, by her recovery of the memory of knowledges acquired in past existences, that the divine originals were recovered from which the Biblewriters largely derived at once their doctrine and their diction.
 This is not to say that these were mere borrowers and unilluminate.
 It is to say only that they recognised the divinity of a prior revelation, and regarded it as a common heritage.
 The truth is one.